 The company continues to invest in the health, welfare, and development of players so that they can reach their full potential and develop the skills they need to achieve fulfilling lives and careers off the field of play.
-A total of €2,918,938 (2022: €3,444,531) has been spent in this area in 2023 including key transformational programmes like personal development coaching, career development programmes and educational supports.
-A further €5,135,571 (2022: €4,680,586) in annual grant funding is provided from Sport Ireland via the Gaelic Athletic Association (GAA), and the company is responsible for ensuring that such government funding is paid to GAA, Ladies Gaelic Football Association (LFGA) and Camogie Association (CA) inter-county players, as instructed, under the Sport Ireland Inter County Player Support Scheme 2023 which applies to both female and male players.
+A total of €2,928,894 (2023: €3,165,770) has been spent in this area in 2024 including key transformational programmes like personal development coaching, career development programmes and educational supports.
+A further €2,867,702 (2023: €5,135,571) in annual grant funding is provided from Sport Ireland via the Gaelic Athletic Association (GAA), and the company is responsible for ensuring that such government funding is paid to GAA, Ladies Gaelic Football Association (LFGA) and Camogie Association (CA) inter-county players, as instructed, under the Sport Ireland Inter County Player Support Scheme 2024 which applies to both female and male players.
+Note that in 2024 Female Government Grants were administered by the LGFA and the CA directly, and that in 2023 the GPA processed both male and female Government Grants.